sunlightpolicy/opendatapoliciesstatic/_documents/salinas-ca-2017-06-06.md

 ### ARTICLE III GOVERNANCE

-Implementation of the Open Data Program will be overseen by the Open Data Coordinator (GIS Tech II), who will report to the City Manager and will work with the City’s departments and agencies to:
+<span class="g-oversight-authority">Implementation of the Open Data Program will be overseen by the Open Data Coordinator (GIS Tech II), who will report to the City Manager and will work with the City’s departments and agencies to:</span>

 For each city department, identify and publish appropriate contact information for a lead Open Data representative who will be responsible for managing that department’s participation in the Open Data Program;

-Oversee the creation of a comprehensive inventory of datasets held by each city department, that is published to the central open data location and is regularly updated;
+<span class="g-data-portals-and-websites">Oversee the creation of a comprehensive inventory of datasets held by each city department, that is published to the central open data location and is regularly updated;</span>

 Ensure that private or protected information is not released and all legal limitations are recognized and followed;